 Code J. Show the amount of any sick pay NOT includible in income because the employee contributed to the sick pay plan.
-If you issue a separate Form W-2 for sick pay, use box 13 to code the Form W-2 as "Sick pay."
+If you issue a separate Form W-2 for sick pay, enter "Sick pay" in box 13.
 Use code J for sick pay NOT includible as income.

-Code K. You made excess "golden parachute" payments to certain key corporate employees.
-Report in box 13 the 20% excise tax on these payments.
+Code K. If you made excess "golden parachute" payments to certain key corporate employees, report the 20% excise tax on these payments.
 Use code K for the tax on excess golden parachute payments.
 If the excess payments are considered as wages, report the 20% excise tax as income tax withholding and include it in box 2.

-Code L. You reimbursed your employee for employee business expenses using a per diem or mileage allowance, and the amount you reimbursed exceeds the amount treated as substantiated under IRS rules.
-(See Employee Business Expense Reimbursements on page

-3.)
-Report the amount treated as substantiated, i.e., the nontaxable portion, in box 13 using code L. In box 1, include the portion of the reimbursement that is more than the amount treated as substantiated.
+Code L. Report the employee business expense reimbursement amount treated as substantiated, i.e., the nontaxable portion, using code L. Use this code only if you reimbursed your employee for employee business expenses using a per diem or mileage allowance, and the amount you reimbursed exceeds the amount treated as substantiated under IRS rules.
+(See Employee Business Expense Reimbursements on page 3.)
+In box 1, include the portion of the reimbursement that is more than the amount treated as substantiated.